LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

    .. note::

-      No error checking is performed on the coefficients contained in the structure to ensure its declared order of accuracy.
+      No error checking is performed on the coefficients contained in the table to ensure its declared order of accuracy.

 .. c:function:: int SPRKStepSetMethodName(void* arkode_mem, const char* method)